 So you've built your camper van or motorhome, and now you want to make it more like home by having things like TV, laptop phone chargers.
 How do you do it?

 Most vehicles run on 12v DC, and while you could buy a variety of 12v accessories to make life more comfortable on the move, wouldn't you rather use your standard household appliances?

 One example is a 12v kettle.
 One of these can take 20 minutes to boil enough water to make 4 cups of tea where a 240v kettle will take less than 5.

 The easiest way to achieve 240v in your van is to use an inverter.
 These simply hook up to your 12v battery and convert the 12v dc into 240v ac.
 They are simple to fit as there are just 2 connections, positive and negative.
 On the end of the inverter is a standard plug socket as you find at home and so you can plug your appliances in directly or run an extension with multiple plug sockets to it.

-For the best results, use a second lesuire battery or deep cycle battery.
-These are designed to deliver power gradually over a long period where you vehicle battery is designed for short high power busrts to start the engine.
+For the best results, use a second leisure battery or deep cycle battery.
+These are designed to deliver power gradually over a long period where your vehicle battery is designed for short high power bursts to start the engine.

-The lesuire battery can be charged from the engine using a simple split charging system.
+The leisure battery can be charged from the engine using a simple split charging system.
 This ensures that you will always have sufficient power to start the vehicle while all your internal appliances run from a separate power supply.

 Which Inverter Should I Buy?

 Inverters come in a variety of sizes.
 These are generally referred to as wattage.
 Two figures are generally quoted, the maximum peak wattage and the continuous wattage.
-The continuos wattage is the important figure.
+The continuous wattage is the important figure.